 The Iceland Airwaves Festival

 The festival itself takes over the whole of the city.
 Nearly every bar holds gigs, as well as restaurants, shops and even the bank!
 The main venue is Harpa, a beautiful concert hall designed by Danish-Icelandic architect Olafur Eliasson.
-The music ranges from local Icelandic artists to well known British and American acts.
+The music ranges from local Icelandic artists to well-known British and American acts.
 This year’s headline was the Flaming Lips, but my highlight was Icelandic artist Junius Meyvant, who played at a variety of venues including the bank (Landsbankinn).
-As we entered, we were offered re-labelled coca-cola bottles (have a drink with Landsbankinn), and then joined the crowd by the cashier desks to watch Junius.
+As we entered, we were offered re-labelled Coca-Cola bottles (have a drink with Landsbankinn), and then joined the crowd by the cashier desks to watch Junius.
 Lots of kids gathered at the front so they could see and the whole thing felt like a very cosy family affair.

 This was one of the things we noticed about Reykjavik.
-During the 4 days we were there (a large portion of which were spent in bars) everyone was so friendly and we didn’t witness a single fight or even a disagreement.
+During the 4 days we were there (a large portion of which was spent in bars) everyone was so friendly and we didn’t witness a single fight or even a disagreement.
 It was a very welcoming atmosphere, which is just as well considering Icelandic men are some of the tallest and biggest blokes I have ever seen!

 The Icelandic sense of humour and fun can be seen everywhere in Reykjavik.
 From the comedic advertising posters to the Icelandic Phallological Museum (the only museum in the world dedicated to Penis) it just seemed that everyone was there to have a great time.